Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/README.md

 The land will be divided according to different levels: kings, nobles, warriors and peasants.

 Players who own land according to different levels will enjoy different profits.

 ## Banking System

+Players deposit money in profitable banks.

+The money players deposit in the bank will be calculated as % annually